dkhonig/web_timing_attack/README.md

 # Web Timing Attack
-This project is an ongoing experiment that is testing the theoretical aspects of side channel attacks on cryptographic operations.
+This project is an ongoing experiment testing the theoretical aspects of side channel attacks on cryptographic operations such as signature verification.
-Right now this tool can execute a timing attack against a local or remote server that is using a constant time equality check to verify a signature.
+Currently this tool can execute a timing attack against a local or remote server that is using a constant time equality check to verify a signature.
+Right now time is not being measured in the most precise way (python request module).

+# TODOs
+ * Find a more accurate way to measure response times such as TCP RTT
+ * Write unit tests for determining the byte based on timestamps

 ## Installation
 ### Step 1.
-Clone repo
+Clone the repo
  ```
  git clone git@github.com:dkhonig/web_timing_attack.git
  ```
-### Step 2:  Install dependencies
+### Step 2: Install the dependencies
  ```
  pip install -r requirements.txt
  ```
-### Step 3: Start server
+### Step 3: Start the server
  ```
  ./server.py
  ```
-### Step 4: Launch attack
+### Step 4: Launch the attack
  ```
   ./web_timing_attack.py (look at usages below)
  ```